turtle96/taskell/docs/UserGuide.md

 #### Saving the information in Taskell : `save`

-Specify the path of a new folder to store the data file of Taskell.
-The user should have permissions to access the folder. <br>
+You can specify the path of a folder to store Taskell's data file.
+Please note that you should have permissions to access the folder. <br>
-If directory is valid but file is missing, for example if command is `save C:/Users/Jim/Documents/chicken`,  and `C:/Users/Jim/Documents/chicken` is valid but `chicken` file is not created, Taskell will create the file.<br>
+If the specified directory is valid but the file is missing, for example if command is `save C:/Users/Jim/Documents/chicken`,  and `C:/Users/Jim/Documents/chicken` is valid but `chicken` file is not created, Taskell will create the file for you.<br>
 Format: `save FOLDERPATH`<br>
 Example: `save C:/Users/Jim/Documents`